-Each lesson plan lightly integrates learning or practice of a specific life/employability skill such as oracy, teamwork, reflection and problem-solving.
+Each of the lesson plans lightly integrates learning or practice of a specific life/employability skill such as oracy, teamwork, reflection and or problem-solving.
 In addition, each lesson links learning to potential youth social projects that other young people have delivered to make a difference.
-The lessons are typically provided during step 1&2 of the Ormiston youth social action 3-stage process, which differs from Key Stages 1, 2, 3 and 4.
+The lessons are typically provided during step 2: of the Ormiston youth social action 5-Step process.